lloydtorres/lloydtorres.github.io/myodialer.md

 <div class="row paddown paddup">
     <div class="col-sm-8 hidden-xs">
         <div class="featuretext-md">
-            <p>Personalize your experience — <strong style="color:#00bdde;">Myo Dialer</strong> lets you start all calls sent from the app on speakerphone, and can let you know of incoming calls by vibrating your Myo armband.</p>
+            <p>Personalize your experience — <span class="cyan-emph">Myo Dialer</span> lets you start all calls sent from the app on speakerphone, and can let you know of incoming calls by vibrating your Myo armband.</p>
         </div>
     </div>